Manage nodes

 -

-On the cluster detail page, go to the Node pool tab, then click the Set node label button in the details.
+On the cluster detail page, go to the Node pool tab and click [Configure node labels].

 -

-Enter the Key and Value, then click [Save].
-The labels will be applied to all nodes in the node pool.
+Enter the Key and Value for the label and click [Save].
+The label will apply to all nodes in the node pool.

-Item Description Key A key for identifying the label, up to 50 per node Value The value of the label [Trash icon] Click to delete the label
+Category Description Key Key to distinguish labels, up to 50 Value Value for the label [Trash] icon Click to delete the corresponding label

 Configure user script